lundstrj/mailbox/README.md

 - Flash `main.py` to the Pico
 - IF you want to use the Home Assistant integration, you will need to [set up Home Assistant](https://www.home-assistant.io/installation/) (you don't need to have it)
 - IF you want to use the push notificaiton feature through [ntfy.sh](https://ntfy.sh/) then you'll need to set that up too (you don't need to have it)
 - The Pico should reset automatically and start right up.
 It will keep trying to connect to Wifi until it succeeds.
-If it managed to connect to WiFi it will go into mail monitoring mode
+If it managed to connect to WiFi it will go into mail monitoring mode (which is indicated by the on board LED fashing about once per second)

 ### Bare-bones wiring setup
 _I am sure you won't have any issues, you don't need any of those flashy LEDs ;-)_